denis-postanogov/UserManualPdf100/README.md

     make -j 10

 This will download 100 PDF files from their original internet links listed in `data/pdf-links.txt`, and place them into 'pdf' directory.
-Total download size expected 479,018,455 bytes in 100 files.
+Total download size is expected 479,018,455 bytes in 100 files.
 Each file will be checked against its expected checksum.
-Please report the author if download failed failed.
+Please report the author if download fails.

 ## Language annotations for pages